Guide – How to: setup

 This guide illustrates prerequisites and environment setup for ESP.
-For a quicker and more portable setup, we also provide Docker images for ESP as described in the Docker section of this guide.
+For a quicker and more portable setup, we also provide Docker images for ESP as described in the Docker guide.

 Table of Contents